gargimaheshwari/History-of-Nobel-Prize-Winners/README.md

-# History-of-Nobel-Prize-Winners
+# History of Nobel Prize Winners
-A data visualization study of Nobel Prize data
+A data visualization study of Nobel Prize winners.
+Data taken from Kaggle.com.